sandialabs/slycat/data/readme.txt

 from the weather underground web site.

 The files in each directory conform the the following format, which is the input format for dial-a-cluster.
+All the files are comma separated.

 The central index file (selected using the Wizard):